Corionis/ELS/artifacts/document/comm.md

     4. -t causes the Subscriber to FORCE the publisher to take a new subscriber's -T targets file
     5. -T the Subscriber will import a site JSON targets file

  3. When a local listener is running

 ## At Connect-Time
-Start the subscriber-side first, then the publisher.
+Start the subscriber-side first, then the publisher initiates connection.

- 1. Publisher connects to subscriber.
+ 1. Publisher connects to subscriber
  2. Subscriber says: HELO
+    1. See Interactive below
- 4. Publisher says: [publisher key]:[subscriber key]
+ 3. Publisher says: [publisher key]
- 5. Subscriber compares to keys of library/collection files
+    1. Subscriber compares to key of library/collection file
        1. If mismatch Subscriber disconnects
- 5. Subscriber returns: [subscriber key]:[publisher key]
+ 4. Subscriber returns: [subscriber key]
- 3. Publisher compares to keys of library/collection files
+    1. Publisher compares to key of library/collection file
        1. If mismatch Publisher disconnects
  5. Publisher says: VolMunger:[VOLMUNGER_VERSION]
- 6. Subscriber parses and compares versions:
+    1. Subscriber parses and compares versions:
        1. If wrong match says: ERROR:Version mismatch, subscriber (me) VOLMUNGER_VERSION, publisher (you) VOLMUNGER_VERSION
+          1. Disconnects
+ 6. Subscriber returns: OK
+ 7. Subscriber waits for next command

+## Interactive
+When the publisher connects to subscriber a manual mode may be accessed.

+ 1. Publisher connects to subscriber
+ 2. Subscriber says: HELO
+ 3. User enters: auth [auth-password]
+ 4. From then on the user is in interactive command-line mode.
+ 5. For next-level security user enters: secret [secret-password]

+## Commands

+ 1. Scan and return JSON data
-       2. Disconnects
+ 2. Return targets file
- 7. Publisher says: ???
+ 3. Return freespace on target
+ 4. Initiate file transfer via SFTP

 ### Special Commands
  Immediately after connect-time ...

  1. Subscriber's -s option, says: TAR